peterhontaru/Piano-Journal/README.md

     the model
 -   add a recommender tab to the shiny dashboard to recommend pieces based on specific features
--   connect to the Toggl API for live updates

 # Extended analysis